Bats finally wake up but Hader falters, Brewers eliminated

 Atlanta tied it at 2-all in the fourth against Hunter Strickland on pinch-hitter Eddie Rosario’s two-run single.

-After no action in the sixth and seventh, the drama came down to Hader, a gas-throwing left-hander, facing Freeman, a left-handed-hitting slugger.
+After there was no scoring in the sixth and seventh, it came down to Hader, a gas-throwing left-hander, facing Freeman, a left-handed-hitting slugger.
 Hader led NL relievers with 102 strikeouts in 58 2/3 innings and was handed his only blown save on July 7 at the New York Mets.
 He gave up no runs in his last 21 appearances and saved Game 1 in Milwaukee.

 Freeman’s drive was the first homer Hader allowed to a left-handed hitter this year.